-1.5.1 MEDIUM TERM STRATEGIC FRAMEWORK
+1.5.2 MEDIUM TERM STRATEGIC FRAMEWORK

+The National Development Plan (NDP) 2030 issued in 2012 set out along-term vision for the country and provides the programme throughwhich South Africa can advance radical economic transformation throughdevelopment planning.
+The Medium Term Strategic Framework (MTSF) 2014-2019 outlined the plan and outcome-based monitoring framework for implementing the NDP during the country's fifth democratic administration.
 This MTSF 2019-2024 outlines the priorities to be implemented in the sixth administration.
 It also outlines the priorities and interventions across South Africa's national development pillars.
 The purpose of the MTSF is to outline the Government strategic intent in implementing the electoral mandate and NDP Vision 2030 as our lodestar.

-Priority 1: A capable, ethical and developmental state Priority 2: Economic transformation and job creation
+Priority 1: A capable, ethical and developmental state

+Priority 2: Economic transformation and job creation